The Sailor's Tear – Sunderland

 John Carr and Sons, North Shields – plate 4

-This appears to be yet another North Shields version.
+Yet another North Shields version.
 The red, green and yellow enamelling (clobbering) over the transfer is typical of late Carr wares.

 John Carr and Sons, North Shields – plate 5